-A two-day symposium exploring contemporary Black marriage across a wide range of legal, political, and cultural tensions; social, economic, and cultural influences; and historical contexts.
+A two-day symposium on contemporary Black marriage that takes a look at history, the impact of tensions in legal, political, and cultural realms, and the role of social and economic influences.

 March 8-9, 2018

 Motor House, 120 W. North Ave., Baltimore, MD 21201